-T. Boone Pickens, the billionaire tycoon who made his fortune in fossil fuels — only to spend his latter years advocating passionately for alternative energy — died on Wednesday.
+T. Boone Pickens, the billionaire tycoon who made his fortune in fossil fuels — only to spend his latter years advocating passionately for alternative energy — died on Wednesday, his office confirmed.
 He was 91.

 Pickens, who began his career in oil and gas, became a titan of his industry, and helped to pioneer shareholder activism in the 1980s.
 Yet his thinking eventually evolved in a way that led him to embrace wind, solar, and other forms of natural energy to chip away at the dominance of fossil fuels.

 Pickens actually didn’t become a billionaire until after age 70.
 During a TV appearance, he was asked at what point he felt like he had made it.

 To that, he responded: “When I realized I had 12 bird dogs.”

 He later elaborated in a blog post: “OK, it was a little tongue in cheek.
 But I’ve always felt that to be wealthy is to have an abundance of something you really love.
 And for me that something would be bird dogs.”

 Born on May 22, 1928 to Thomas Boone Pickens and Grace Molonson Pickens, the tycoon was considered a miracle baby.
 During the long and complicated labor, the doctor told Pickens’ father that he could either save the mother, or the child — but not both.

 Pickens’ father urged the doctor to try a Caesarean section using a one-and-a-half page description in a medical textbook.
 Pickens was the first baby successfully delivered by C-section in Holdenville, a small railroad town in eastern Oklahoma.

 Raised during the Great Depression, Pickens was an entrepreneur from a young age, mowing lawns and taking up a paper route at the age of 12 that expanded from the smallest in his hometown to the largest.